fdcastel/Hyper-V-Automation/README.md

 You can download Ubuntu cloud images from [here](https://cloud-images.ubuntu.com/releases/18.04/release/) (get the AMD64 IMG version).
 Or just use `Get-UbuntuImage.ps1`.

-You must use `-RootPassword` to set a password or `-RootPublicKey` to set a public key for the default `ubuntu` user.
+You must use `-RootPassword` to set a password or `-RootPublicKey` to set a public key for default `ubuntu` user.

-For the `-NetworkConfig` parameter you may pass a `network-config` content.
-If not specified the network will be set up via DHCP.
+You may configure network using `-IPAddress`, `-Gateway` and `-DnsAddresses` options. `-IPAddress` must be in `address/prefix` format.
+If not specified the network will be configured via DHCP.

-You can read the documentation for `network-config` [here](http://cloudinit.readthedocs.io/en/latest/topics/network-config-format-v2.html).

-Alternatively, you may use `New-NetworkConfig.ps1` to create a file with basic network settings.
+You may rename interfaces with `-InterfaceName` and `-SecondaryInterfaceName`.
+This will set Hyper-V network adapter name and also set the interface name in Ubuntu.

+You may add a second network using `-SecondarySwitchName`.
+You may configure it with `-Secondary*` options.

+You may configure it as a router using `-EnableRouting` switch.
+In this case you must inform a second network using `-SecondarySwitchName` (which will be the LAN segment).

 You may install Docker using `-InstallDocker` switch.